 Grief is the most common feeling experienced by anyone affected by death.
 It is normal after a loved one’s death.

-You may also experience anticipatory grief, which is grieving associated with an expected event.
+You may experience anticipatory grief, which is grieving associated with an expected event.

-In this case, you are aware of and will be grieving your loved one’s impending death and, in addition, you will probably be grieving about things personal to you.
+In this case, you are aware of and will be grieving your loved one’s impending death and you may be grieving about additional things personal to you.

 The well known Kübler-Ross model “Stages of Grief” is a good guide of how feelings and emotions can be mixed together and change over time.
 Originally, there were five stages of grief observed, but the model has since been updated to include a total of seven stages.